streamnative/oxia/tlaplus/REPLICATION_PROTOCOL.md

 - `PREPARE` phase:
   1. Operator updates the metadata with the reconfiguration details of: `EXPAND OP`, new node, `PREPARE` phase and incremented epoch.
-  1. Operators sends a Prepare Reconfiguration Request to the leader with the new epoch.
+  1. Operator sends a Prepare Reconfiguration Request to the leader with the new epoch.
   1. Leader updates its epoch and sends back a snapshot to the operator.
   1. Operator sends the snapshot to the new node.
 - `COMMIT` phase: